GenerationSoftware/pt-v5-cli-beta/README.md

 ptv5 compute drawPrizes
 ```

-Computes single Draw prizes for a PrizePool to a target output directory.
+Computes the previous draw's prizes for a PrizePool to a target output directory.

-Simply pass a `chainId`, `ticket` `drawId` and `outDir` to compute and locally save the results.
+Simply pass a `chainId`, `prizePool` and `outDir` to compute and locally save the results.

 ```
 USAGE
-  $ ptv5 compute drawPrizes --chainId 1 --drawId 65 --outDir ./temp --ticket '0xdd4d117723C257CEe402285D3aCF218E9A8236E1'
+  $ ptv5 compute drawPrizes --chainId 1 --outDir ./temp --prizePool '0xdd4d117723C257CEe402285D3aCF218E9A8236E1'

 DESCRIPTION
-  Computes single Draw prizes for a PrizePool to a target output directory.
+  Computes the previous draw's prizes for a PrizePool to a target output directory.

 EXAMPLES
-  $ ptv5 compute drawPrizes --chainId 1 --drawId 1 --ticket 0x0000000000000000000000000000000000000000 --outDir ./temp
+  $ ptv5 compute drawPrizes --chainId 1 --prizePool 0x0000000000000000000000000000000000000000 --outDir ./temp
-    Running compute:drawPrizes on chainId: 1 using drawID: 1
+    Running compute:drawPrizes on chainId: 1
 ```

 ## Status File (status.json)